What Happens If I Get Sperm/Semen In My Eye?

-Maybe the facial was planned.
-Maybe it wasn't.
-Either way, here you are wandering naked with limited sight trying to determine the consequences of getting come in your eye.
-Now what?
+Maybe the facial was planned, maybe it wasn't.
+Either way, here you are wandering naked with limited sight trying to determine the consequences and asking yourself what happens now that I have semen in my eye?

-Rest assured that in the majority of cases, redness and irritation are the most serious outcomes, and you'll be fine, said Dr. Tanginika Cuascud, a clinical sexologist and educator at Texas Sexual Health.
-Rinsing the eye with cool, clean water will help clear it up.
+Rest assured that in the majority of cases, a pink color and irritation are the most serious outcomes from getting semen, colloquially referred to as come or cum, in your eye, and you'll be fine, said Tanginika Cuascud, M.D., a clinical sexologist and educator at Texas Sexual Health.
+Rinsing the affected eye with cool, clean water will help clear it up.

 Since you likely don't recall the contents of the eye-washing poster in your high school chemistry lab, the World Health Organization (WHO) actually has guidelines on what to do when your eyes are exposed to bodily fluids.
 And they can be carried out anywhere there is a sink.

-Your eye might continue to tear up as it tries to clean itself, but in most cases, the temporary discomfort and washing ritual are the extent of the inconvenience.
+Your eyeball might continue to tear up as it tries to clean itself, but in most cases, the temporary discomfort and washing ritual are the extent of the inconvenience.

 "Usually, most semen is sterile—meaning there is no bacteria," Ingber said.
 "So, it generally won't lead to infection."

-In the less likely scenario where you're still feeling pain, sensitivity to light or noticing inflammation a day later, there's a possibility that conjunctivitis (pink eye) or a sexually transmitted infection (STI) has entered the chat.
+In the less likely scenario where you're still feeling pain, sensitivity to light or noticing inflammation a day later, there's a possibility that conjunctivitis (pink eye) or a sexually transmitted infection (STI), such as chlamydia and gonorrhea, has entered the chat.

 Symptoms of conjunctivitis include pink or red coloration of the eye and eyelid, itchiness, increased tear production, or waking up in the morning with thick or watery discharge that forms a crust on the eye.
 A course of antibiotics from your doctor can clear all of this up.

-But what if it's not pink eye?
+What if it's not pink eye, though?
 While the risk is low, it is possible to contract an STI via semen-to-eye contact.
 Herpes, gonorrhea, chlamydia and HIV can be transmitted this way, and symptoms can include redness, pain, discharge and changes in vision.

 "In case of any doubt, go get checked by a specialist for STDs (sexually transmitted diseases) or eye infections," Ingber said.

-When describing symptoms to your doctor, don't omit their cause (though you can leave out more personal specifics).
+When describing symptoms to a medical professional, don't omit their cause (though you can leave out more personal specifics).
 There's no reason to be embarrassed, and divulging the pertinent details will ensure your doctor can make an accurate diagnosis and prescribe treatment.